DivLoic/xke-kingof-scaling/README.md

 to keep up with an intensive flow.
 So we will produce a lot of events in a minimum of time period.

 ### streams
-`kow-streams` is the streaming application.
+`kos-streams` is the streaming application.
 It reads events from two input topics, join them, decode hexadecimal to plain scala object and aggregate theme.
 Here is one of the latest verison of the topology:
 ```
 Topologies: